Export Formats

 Exports reviews as a standard CSV file with headers.

-from app_reviews import AppStoreScraper
+from app_reviews import AppStoreReviews

 from app_reviews.exporters.csv import export_csv

-result = scraper.fetch()
+result = client.fetch("123456789")

-# Get CSV as a string
+# Get CSV string

 csv_text = export_csv(result.reviews)

-# Write to a file
+# Write to file

 export_csv(result.reviews, output="reviews.csv")